aspend/MeetApp/README.md

 # MeetApp

 A recommender for Meetup users.
+You can try the app at http://meetapp.me.